delvtech/hyperdrive/README.md

 - Install lib/forge-std dependencies by running `forge install` from the project root
 - Install node.js dependencies by running `yarn` from the project root

+## Environment Variables

+The test suite and migration scripts make use of several environment variables.
+Copy `.env_template` to `.env` and populate the file with your private key and provider URLs.

 ## Build

 To build the smart contracts, run `yarn build`.